ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 > [Chapter 3.
 Overlays - nixpkgs Manual](https://nixos.org/manual/nixpkgs/stable/#chap-overlays)

-The `override` we introduced above will generate a new Derivation, which does not affect the original Derivation in `pkgs`, and is only suitable for use as a local parameter, if you need to override a Derivation that is also depended on by other Nix packages, then other Nix packages will still use the original Derivation.
+The `override` we introduced previously will generate a new Derivation, which does not affect the original Derivation in `pkgs`, and is only suitable for use as a local parameter, if you need to override a Derivation that is also depended on by other Nix packages, then other Nix packages will still use the original Derivation.

 To solve this problem, Nix provides the ability to use `overlays`.
 Simply put, `overlays` can globally modify the Derivation in `pkgs`.